Ramblings on the freeness of affine hypersurfaces: Affine vs. projective syzygies and their degrees

-Let $S=\C[x,y,z]$ be the graded polynomial ring in three variables $x,y,z$ with complex coefficients, and let $C:f=0$ be a reduced curve of degree $d$ in the complex projective plane $\PP^2$.
-We denote by $J_f$ the {\it Jacobian ideal} of $f$, i.e. the homogeneous ideal in $S$ spanned by the partial derivatives $f_x,f_y,f_z$ of $f$.
+Let $S=\C[x_0,x_1,\ldots,x_n]$ be the graded polynomial ring in $n+1$ variables with complex coefficients, and let $D:f=0$ be a reduced hypersurface of degree $d$ in the complex projective plane $\PP^2$.
+We denote by $J_f$ the {\it Jacobian ideal} of $f$, i.e. the homogeneous ideal in $S$ spanned by the partial derivatives $f_0,f_1,\ldots, f_n$ of $f$, where $f_0=\partial_0f$ and $\partial_0$ are defined in the obvious way.
 Consider the graded $S$-module of {\it Jacobian syzygies} of $f$, namely